werner33/AdvancedBasicsForWeb/BuildingResponsiveComponents.md

 2. Move into the directory you just created: `cd responsive-navbar`

-3. Install SCSS: `npm install node-sass`
+3. Install SCSS: `npm install sass`

 4. Run the project: `npm start`